28

 How gastroenteritis is spread

-You can catch the infection if small particles of vomit or poo from an infected person get into your mouth, such as through:
+The bugs that cause gastroenteritis can spread very easily from person to person.
+You can catch the infection if small particles of vomit or poo from an infected person get into your mouth, such as through:- close contact with someone with gastroenteritis – they may breathe out small particles of vomit

 - touching contaminated surfaces or objects